-Stroke epidemiology, aging and cognitive function Stroke is a major cause of long-term disability and a predictor of strong dementia and coanitive decline in adult and The elderly populations. incidence of stroke has declined the in last decades in various countries, however, this decline is not consistent across population-groups.
-Koton's Prof. varied research includes studies on epidemiology of stroke and other cardiovascular diseases; age and aging; dementia, changes in physical and cognitive functioning after stroke. and health of primary caregivers of the elderly.
+Stroke epidemiology, aging and cognitive function Stroke is a major cause of long-term disability and a predictor strong of dementia and cognitive decline adult in and populations. elderly The incidence of stroke has declined the in last decades in various countries. however, this decline is not consistent across population-groups.
+Koton's Prof. varied research includes studies on epidemiology of stroke and other cardiovascular diseases; age and aging; dementia. changes physical cognitive and after functioning stroke. and health of primary caregivers of the elderly.
 Prof. Koton, Department of Nursing, is a Registered Nurse and holds a Master's Degree in Occupational and Environmental Health and a PhD in Epidemiology and Preventive Medicine from TAU.
 She was Chair of the Department of Nursing and holds adjunct associate professor appointments at John Hopkins University, Department of Epidemiology, Bloomberg School of Public Health, and School of Nursing.
 Prof. Koton was nominated International Fellow of the American Heart Association (FAHA), and selected as a Paul Dudley White International Scholar.
 She is head of the Herczeg Institute on Aging at Tel Aviv University.
 Prof. Silvia Koton studies the factors associated with changes in stroke epidemiology and cardiovascular risk factors in Israel and in the US.
-Her provides research important information on possible reasons for these changes; how the incidence of stroke may be affected by the increasing rates of obesity, diabetes and other cardiovascular risk factors, and how the changing trends in stroke may influence rates of physical cognitive and function in old persons.
+Her provides research important information on possible reasons for these changes; how incidence of stroke may be affected by the increasing rates of obesity, diabetes and other cardiovascular risk factors, and how the changing trends in stroke may influence rates physical cognitive and function in old persons.